 What’s the difference between a mover and a moving helper?

 Moving helpers are exactly what they sound like.
 You can find teams of moving helpers on sites like U-Haul and Executive Loaders in Chicago.
-From these sites, you can see detailed ratings from others who’ve used their services and scheduled a move.
-You can also use them for a long haul using two teams for loading and unloading.
+On these sites, you can see detailed ratings from others who’ve used their services and scheduled a move.
+You can also use them for a long haul, using two teams for loading and unloading.